carlbeech/fast-duplicate-finder/README.md

 * adds the extension '.BAT' to the output file instead of '.SH'
 * Uses appropriate commands within the file (REM and DEL instead of # and rm)
 * Switches off case sensitivity for file names.
+* -w is not mandatory - the program automatically detects linux or windows...

 OK, you say its fast - how's that done?
 What trick has been employed?